filinvadim/filinvadim/README.md

 language is Golang.
 Highly professional, focused on delivering product in short time without any supervision.
 I was a technical leader and have leadership experience and skills.

-- 🌐 Based in Tbilisi, Georgia Republic 🇬🇪
+- 🌐 Based in Belgrade, Serbia
 - 💡 Passionate about building decentralized systems, security-focused backend development, and Go programming
 - 🎓 Have a law degree
 - 🏠 Looking for job! (open to relocation opportunities)